convisoappsec/conviso-docs/docs/cli/security-gate.md

 First, you need to define the policies for the specific project.
 Let us define for this example that a [CI/CD] pipeline needs to be blocked when there is more than 5 high severity vulnerabilities.
-If the policy that was defined is true and the asset in fact has more that 5 high severity vulnerabilities, then the Security Gate feature will break the job execution of the pipeline indicating the cause with the details of why it did not passed through.
+If the policy that was defined is true and the asset in fact has more than 5 high severity vulnerabilities, then the Security Gate feature will break the job execution of the pipeline indicating the cause with the details of why it did not pass through.

 ## Policy File Structure